Dynamic Object Fields

 Pricing Differences

-Dynamic Object Fields come a little more exensive than dynamic fields.
+Dynamic Object Fields come a little more expensive than dynamic fields.
 Because of their internal structure, they require 2 objects: the Wrapper for Name and the Value.
 Because of this, the cost of adding and accessing object fields (loading 2 objects compared to 1 for dynamic fields) is higher.

 Next Steps